kmrifatrahman/MyDevOpsTask/README.md

  2. terraform plan
  3. terraform apply.

- terraform apply will deploy the terraform script into the target area.
+ terraform apply will deploy the terraform script into the target area.v I had to delete some planning file from this directory because github repo cannot publish a repo size greater than 100.

+ # Thank you !!
+I really appreciate your patience.